Overview

 Preparing for an appointment

-Make an appointment with your primary care provider or gynecologist if you have signs or symptoms of anterior prolapse that bother you or interfere with your normal activities.
+Make an appointment with your main healthcare professional or gynecologist if you have symptoms of anterior prolapse that bother you.

 What you can do